exrlla/exrlla/README.md

 <img align="left" src="https://i.pinimg.com/originals/d9/cb/5c/d9cb5cd1f0183ffc8fd0b957803fa231.gif" width="300px">

 <h3> ✩°｡⋆⸜ I'm a j(ellie)fish! </h3>
 Thank's for stopping by.
 What's up with my GitHub?
 I have a few things you can check out!
 Now?
-I'm hoping to level up in javascript, python, and Ruby!!!
+I'm hoping to level up in javascript, vue, and typescript!!!
 Game's not over!
 My current mission is to work on my site portfolio and keep it updated... 😵‍💫 🥣

 ## <img align="left" src="https://user-images.githubusercontent.com/65576812/180335476-afb779d0-4032-4e60-9f4d-d1c3e849db2c.png" width="40px"> JELLY STATS ₊‧°𐐪♡𐑂°‧₊

-- I'm a sophomore student studying Information Sciences + Game Studies and Design at the University of Illinois Urbana Champaign!
+- I'm a third yr student studying Information Sciences + Game Studies and Design at the University of Illinois Urbana Champaign!
-- I'm a Software Developer at [Hack4Impact UIUC](https://uiuc.hack4impact.org/).
-I love coding for social good!
+- I design and develop for TEDx UIUC, go to hackathons, and PM for Acxiom
-- I love ✨ creative ✨ coding, and being a part of the mission of creating the future internet computer wihth [Arc](https://thebrowser.company/)
+- I love ✨ creative ✨ coding, and being a part of the mission of creating the future internet computer with [Arc](https://thebrowser.company/)
  <p />
 <br clear="left"/>